Everything You Need to Know About Cancellation of Debt (COD)

 "Knowing this, you should try to set aside the funds to cover this expense before you file your tax return," she said.
 "If you can’t pay the tax balance due, you should contact the IRS as soon as possible to work out alternate arrangements, like a payment plan."

 There are notable exceptions when it comes to taxes on canceled debt, specifically regarding federal student loans.
 First off, debt forgiven through PSLF is not considered taxable income for IRS purposes.
-And while debts forgiven through income-driven repayment plans for federal student loans are normally considered taxable income, this is currently on pause under President Joe Biden's American Rescue Plan, which temporarily exempts debt forgiven through income-driven plans from taxation through 2025.
+However, debts forgiven through income-driven repayment plans for federal student loans are normally considered taxable income.
+Former President Joe Biden's American Rescue Plan temporarily paused tax on debt forgiven through income-driven plans, but this exemption expired at the end of 2025.
+As of publishing, this still remains the case.

 » MORE: How to file your taxes for free